Scott Pelley: Recognition

 Also in 2009, Pelley's team won the George Polk Award, the Gerald Loeb Award for Television Enterprise business journalism, and an Investigative Reporters and Editors Award for an investigation of American recycling companies that secretly ship hazardous waste to China.
 The report exposed an illegal trade that ruins the health of villagers who dismantle discarded computers under medieval conditions.

 The Pelley team's reporting on the deaths of civilians during a Marine engagement in Haditha, Iraq, won the 2007 George Foster Peabody Award.
 The citation for the award said in part, "This thorough, open-minded investigation of the worst single killing of civilians by American troops since Vietnam put not just the incident into better perspective but the entire Iraq War and the terrible choices it presents both soldier and civilian".

 The show's reporting on child slavery in India earned 60 Minutes II the Investigative Reporters and Editors award in 1999.

-Pelley's team has won eight Edward R. Murrow Awards, which were bestowed by the Radio and Television News Directors Association and three Writers Guild of America Awards.
+Pelley's team has won eight Edward R. Murrow Awards, which were bestowed by the Radio-Television News Directors Association and three Writers Guild of America Awards.

 Pelley is a former co-Chair of the Board of Overseers for the International Rescue Committee, the refugee relief agency headquartered in New York City.

 Pelley left Texas Tech without a degree, but he has maintained an ongoing relationship with the university.
 On March 22, 2013, he was named an Outstanding Alumnus of Texas Tech University, the highest honor bestowed by Texas Tech Alumni Association.
 Pelley was inducted into the Texas Tech University College of Media and Communication Hall of Fame in 2006.
 He currently serves on the professional advisory board of the university's College of Media and Communication.

 In 2010, Pelley was named to Salon.com's "Men on Top" list alongside Conan O'Brien, Tom Hardy, and Mark Ronson.
 "He restores a little of our faith in TV news," writes Salon.com, "while performing hugely important, world-bettering reports along the way."

 In 2016, Pelley was honored with the Walter Cronkite Award for Excellence in Journalism.